OpenAD: Open-World Autonomous Driving Benchmark for 3D Object Detection: Construction of OpenAD

 \section{Construction of OpenAD}

-OpenAD is inspired by the CODA~\cite{li2022coda} dataset, which focuses on 2D corner cases in autonomous driving.
-However, certain objects, such as cables or nails close to the road surface, and signboards hanging on walls, cannot be detected solely by LiDAR.
-Therefore, unlike CODA's LiDAR-based pipeline, we propose a vision-centric semi-automated annotation pipeline, as shown in \figref{fig:pipeline}.
+We propose a vision-centric semi-automated annotation pipeline for OpenAD, as shown in \figref{fig:pipeline}.
+This differs from the existing LiDAR-based pipeline~\cite{li2022coda} because certain objects, such as cables or nails close to the road surface and wall-hung signboards, cannot be detected solely by LiDAR.

 We use an MLLM Abnormal Filter to identify scenes containing corner cases within the validation and test sets of five autonomous driving datasets, followed by manual filtering.
-After that, we annotated the corner case objects with 2D bounding boxes.
+We then annotate the corner case objects with 2D bounding boxes.

-For objects with relatively complete 3D geometry formed by point clouds, we adopt a methodology similar to CODA by employing point-cloud clustering algorithms~\cite{bogoslavskyi2016fast}.
-We then utilize camera parameters to project 2D bounding boxes into the point cloud space and identify the corresponding clusters.
+For objects with relatively complete 3D geometry formed by point clouds, we adopt point-cloud-clustering algorithms~\cite{bogoslavskyi2016fast} to generate candidate 3D bounding boxes.
+We utilize camera parameters to project 2D bounding boxes into the point cloud space and identify the corresponding clusters.
 Finally, the bounding boxes are manually corrected.
-For objects that are difficult to detect through point-cloud clustering, we manually annotate 3D bounding boxes by referencing multi-view images.
+For objects without corresponding 3D candidates matching their 2D bounding boxes, we manually annotate 3D bounding boxes by referencing multi-view images.

-For category labels, we send images with 2D bounding boxes to an MLLM for semantic annotation and indicate for each object whether its category has been seen in each dataset.
+For category labels, we feed images with 2D bounding boxes to an MLLM for semantic annotation and indicate for each object whether its category has been seen in each dataset.
 To select the best MLLM and prompts for object recognition, we manually select 30 challenging annotated image samples and evaluate the accuracy of each MLLM and prompt.
-We use GPT-4V~\cite{gpt4v}, Claude 3 Opus~\cite{claude3}, and InternVL 1.5~\cite{chen2023internvl}, with InternVL exhibiting the best performance.
+We tried GPT-4V~\cite{gpt4v}, Claude 3 Opus~\cite{claude3}, and InternVL 1.5~\cite{chen2023internvl}, with InternVL exhibiting the best performance.
 Our experiments also reveal that closed image prompts, such as 2D bounding boxes or circles, yield the best results, whereas marking the object of inquiry on the image with arrows yields slightly inferior results.
-The final MLLM and prompt achieve an accuracy rate of approximately 65\% on the 30 challenging samples and around 90\% on the entire data.
-Objects like open manholes and wires falling on the road are difficult to identify for existing MLLMs.
+Objects such as open manholes and wires falling on the road are difficult to identify for existing MLLMs.
+This implies that OpenAD can also be utilized to test the detection and semantic recognition capabilities of MLLMs.
+Appendix A presents a detailed demonstration of how we improved our pipeline.
+The final MLLM and prompt achieve an accuracy of approximately 90\% on the entire dataset.